Rock 'n' Roll (John Lennon album): Reception and aftermath

-Although some critics derided the album as "a step backward", The Rolling Stone Album Guide wrote that "John lends dignity to these classics; his singing is tender, convincing, and fond."
-AllMusic described the album "as a peak in [Lennon's] post-Imagine catalog: an album that catches him with nothing to prove and no need to try".

 The album was released on 17 February 1975 in the US, and a few days later in the UK, on 21 February 1975.
 It reached number 6 in both the United Kingdom and the United States.
 On 10 March and 18 April 1975, in the US and UK respectively, "Stand by Me" was released as a single, backed with "Move Over Ms. L", a song that was meant to appear on Walls and Bridges but was cut from the final line-up.
 "Stand by Me" peaked at number 20 in the US and number 30 in the UK.
 Lennon promoted the song by appearing on the BBC TV show Old Grey Whistle Test, which also featured an interview by Bob Harris.
 The show had Lennon singing live over the backing tracks of "Stand by Me" and "Slippin' and Slidin'".
 Lennon also appeared on Salute to Sir Lew – The Master Showman singing live again over backing tracks, this time for three songs: "Stand by Me", "Slippin' and Slidin'" and "Imagine".
-A second single, "Slippin N Slidin"/"Ain't That a Shame" (Apple 1883), was announced, and promotional copies pressed, but it was not released.
+A second single, "Slippin N Slidin"/"Ain't That a Shame", was announced, and promotional copies pressed, but it was not released.
 "Ya Ya", backed with "Be-Bop-A-Lula", was released as a single only in Germany, peaking at number 47 on the Media Control Charts.

-Lennon said the following about Rock 'n' Roll: "It started in '73 with Phil and fell apart.
+Although some critics derided the album as "a step backward", The Rolling Stone Album Guide wrote that "John lends dignity to these classics; his singing is tender, convincing, and fond".
+AllMusic described the album "as a peak in [Lennon's] post-Imagine catalog: an album that catches him with nothing to prove and no need to try".
+In 1975, Lennon said of Rock 'n' Roll: "It started in '73 with Phil and fell apart.
 I ended up as part of mad, drunk scenes in Los Angeles and I finally finished it off on my own.
 And there was still problems with it up to the minute it came out.
 I can't begin to say, it's just barmy, there's a jinx on that album."

+Not long after the album appeared, Lennon reconciled with Yoko Ono, and she soon became pregnant.
+Determined not to lose another baby after three consecutive miscarriages, Lennon decided to halt his musical career for his family.
+Sean Lennon was born that October (on his father's 35th birthday); following the release of the compilation Shaved Fish, Lennon would not return with a new release until 1980.

+In later decades, Rock 'n' Roll has appeared in lists ranking the best cover albums, including by The Independent, NME and Radio X.